jeremylightsmith/LeanCoffee/wp-content/plugins/meetup-widgets/readme.txt

 For use with a [Meetup.com](http://meetup.com) group.

-This plugin creates two widgets: one a list of events from a specific meetup group (by ID or URL name); the other shows details about single event (by ID) with a link to RSVP - using OAuth if keys are specified, otherwise just a link to the event on meetup.com.
+This plugin creates two widgets: one a list of events from a meetup group (by ID or URL name, for multiple groups use IDs); the other shows details about single event (by ID) with a link to RSVP - using OAuth if keys are specified, otherwise just a link to the event on meetup.com.
 Does require at least an API key (which it asks for on the settings page).

 == Installation ==